Consensys/doc.ethsigner/docs/Concepts/Multiple-Key-Files.md

 # Store Multiple Key Files

-Each account that signs transactions requires a key file.
-EthSigner supports [multiple key files](../Tutorials/Multifile.md) that can be stored in:
+Each account that signs transactions requires a key.
+EthSigner supports [multiple keys](../Tutorials/Multifile.md) that can be stored in:

 * A V3 keystore file stored on a file system accessible by the host.
 * [Hashicorp Vault](../HowTo/Store-Keys/Use-Hashicorp.md).
 * [Azure Key Vault](../HowTo/Store-Keys/Use-Azure.md).

-Each key requires a separate [TOML file](../Reference/Multifile-Parameters.md) which defines the parameters to access the key.
+Each key requires a separate [TOML file](../Reference/Multikey-Parameters.md) which defines the parameters to access the key.
 The TOML files must be placed in a single directory specified using the [`multikey-signer`](../Reference/CLI/CLI-Syntax.md#multikey-options) subcommand.

 !!! note
-    New files can be dropped into the directory without needing to restart EthSigner.
+    Files can be added or removed from the directory without needing to restart EthSigner.

 The TOML file name must use the format `[<prefix>]<accountAddress>.toml`.
 No two TOML files can have the same key address in the file name, even if the prefix differs.